Across the Lake Swim

 Parking

-Parking is available along Parkview Street or in the main parking lot at Elm and Cypress Street.
+Finish line parking is available along Parkview Street in Penticton or in the main parking lot at Elm and Cypress Street.
+There is plenty of parking in OK Falls along the streets.